 How to Tip for all version of macOS, you might refer the tip for hiding file and folder on your Mac.
 But have you ever been read the tutorial for Show or hide file name extension to your Macbook Air, MacBook Pro or iMac?
 No right whatever, you are in the right place where you can get steps to show or hide file name extension on Mac OS Catalina, Mojave, High Sierra, and Earlier.
 A filename extension is a two or three letters word, which always appears after dot mark in file names.
 In the file names that denote files are open with particular extension programs such as .JPG extension is always open With Image viewer tools, because JPG is an extension of the image file.
 Apple provides to its users hide and show the option of file name extension.
 The file extension is usually hidden in OS X, but if you find them that useful for you then you can show them in your Mac.

-Note – when you rename your file name at that time don’t change that file extension, otherwise that file you may not longer be able to open the file with that was use to create it.
+Note – when you rename your file name at that time don’t change that file extension, otherwise, that file you may no longer be able to open the file with that was used to create it.

 we are happy to help you, submit this Form, if your solution is not covered in this article.